KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

 }
 ```

-Here is what's going on:
+Here is what’s going on:

 1. First we check the type of the given value
 2. We look for a function called `_json-encode--#{$type}` where `#{$type}` is the type of the value
 3. If it exists, we call the function with `call` by passing it the value as parameter
-4. If it doesn't exist, we warn the user of the issue and return false
+4. If it doesn’t exist, we warn the user of the issue and return false

 We are very glad to be able to do clever stuff like this thanks to Sass 3.3 new functions.
-It looks both neat and clean, doesn't it?
+It looks both neat and clean, doesn’t it?
 Otherwise all functions are pretty straight-forward.
 Really, writing the encoding part has been easy as pie.

 ### Dumping JSON in CSS

-Once you've encoded your Sass into JSON, you'll want to dump the JSON string into the CSS so that you can access it on the other side.
+Once you’ve encoded your Sass into JSON, you’ll want to dump the JSON string into the CSS so that you can access it on the other side.
 There are several possibilities to dump a string into CSS without messing things up:

 * using the `content` property of a pseudo-element (`::after` and `::before`)
 * using the `font-family` property, preferably on an used element (e.g. `head`)
 * using a falsy media query
 * using a persistent comment (`/*!*/`)

-Since we don't like to choose, we picked all of them.
-We simply made [a mixin with a flag](https://github.com/HugoGiraudel/SassyJSON/blob/master/src/encode/mixins/_json.scss) as a parameter defining the type of output you'll get: `regular` for option 1 and 2 (cross-browser mess), `media` for the media query and `comment` for the comment or even `all` for all of them (which is the default).
+Since we don’t like to choose, we picked all of them.
+We simply made [a mixin with a flag](https://github.com/HugoGiraudel/SassyJSON/blob/master/src/encode/mixins/_json.scss) as a parameter defining the type of output you’ll get: `regular` for option 1 and 2 (cross-browser mess), `media` for the media query and `comment` for the comment or even `all` for all of them (which is the default).
 Judge for yourselves:

 ```scss
 $map: (